The support that donors give to educational institutions is invaluable.

 Solution

-Progressive auto-dialing, coupled with next-best donor calling logic, will increase your contact rates and ensure you are reaching out to the highest-value donors first.
+Progressive auto-dialing, coupled with the next-best donor calling logic, will increase your contact rates and ensure you are reaching out to the best donors first, however you chose to define that.

 Not Perfecting the Voicemail Message